 Persons with Avoidant Personality Disorder (Avpd) feel that are not in control of their lives.
 They are simply playing a part that was assigned to them.

 Avoidants report out-of-body experiences, where they are looking down on something they are doing, or saying.
 It is usually something that they do not want to say, or do.
 They are completely powerless to prevent anything, or intervene in any way.

 Avoidants often loose time, and may have no clue, even 5 minutes after something happened, of what they did or said..

 Avoidant Personality Disorder (Avpd) is one of the worst Mental Disorders there is because it combines Major Depression, Severe Social Anxiety, and all the fears and symptoms, into a nasty neat little package.

 Avoidants are trying as best they can to deal with the constant barrage of symptoms they face on a daily basis, 24 hours a day, 7 days a week, 365 days a year, year after year.

-But there is always hope to not wind up like this.
+There is always hope not to wind up like this.
 You have to make a commitment to get help !